Helmy Eltoukhy: Patents

+Personal life

+Helmy Eltoukhy was born and raised in the San Francisco Bay Area.
+He is currently in the process of legally dissolving his marriage to Carson Eltoukhy.

+In December 2024, Eltoukhy was announced as co-Chairman of English football club Sheffield United alongside fellow American businessman Steve Rosen.
+The club was taken over by the consortium group COH Sports led by Eltoukhy and Rosen.

 Recognition

-Eltoukhy was named to Time Magazine’s inaugural 50 Most Influential People in Healthcare in 2018, Fortune’s 40 under 40 in 2017, and the San Francisco Business Times 40 under 40 in 2019.
-He has served as an invited speaker or panelist at the World Economic Forum, Fortune Brainstorm Health 2017, The Business of Personalized Medicine Summit 2018, HLTH (healthcare innovation) 2018, and the World Medical Innovation Forum 2016.
+Eltoukhy was named to Time Magazine's inaugural 50 Most Influential People in Healthcare in 2018, Fortune's 40 under 40 in 2017, and the San Francisco Business Times 40 under 40 in 2019.
+He has served as an invited speaker or panelist at the World Economic Forum, Fortune Brainstorm Health 2017, and The Business of Personalized Medicine Summit 2018.

+Eltoukhy was named to Time Magazine's inaugural 50 Most Influential People in Healthcare (2018) and Fortune's 40 under 40 (2017).